ampl/amplpy/docs/source/quick-start.rst

 Modify model data (assign values to parameters)
 -----------------------------------------------

-The input data of an optimisation model is stored in its parameters; these can be scalar or vectorial entities.
+The input data of an optimization model is stored in its parameters; these can be scalar or vectorial entities.
 Two ways are provided to change the value of vectorial parameter: change specific values or change all values at once.
 The example shows an example of both ways, reassigning the values of the parameter costs firstly specifically, then altogether.
 Each time, it then solves the model and get the objective function.
 The function used to change the